Need for Improved Health Services in Our North

 You can access the full report in PDF format by clicking here.

-Regular advocacy also took place with First Nations citizens with the most contentious cases being handled by the Office of the Grand Chief.
+Regular advocacy also takes place with First Nations citizens who have the most contentious cases being handled by the Office of the Grand Chief.
 Sensitive cases involved families impacted significantly by policy decisions and action or inaction of the health system resulting in either harm or death.

 MKO continues to work to realize improved health services in our north.
 Some key files are:

-Regional health authorities: MKO has resumed collaborative work with the Northern Regional Health Authority.
-A key discussion took place in Thompson at the Northern Regional Health Forum in February 2015.
+- Regional health authorities: MKO has resumed collaborative work with the Northern Regional Health Authority.

-Southern Chiefs’ Organization (SCO) collaboration: MKO is a partner with the SCO on their HSIF initiative to test a Framework for Adaptation developed out of the SCO/WRHA Adaptation program that took place from 2008 to 2013.
-The key focus was next steps and development of a toolkit as well as evaluation and report on successes and applications.
+- Southern Chiefs’ Organization (SCO) collaboration: MKO is a partner with the SCO on their HSIF initiative to test a Framework for Adaptation developed out of the SCO/WRHA Adaptation program.
+The key focus is next steps and development of a toolkit as well as evaluation and report on successes and applications.

-Manitoba First Nation Technology Council: MKO has tried to maintain representation on the Council, however, due to the complex and specific skill set required in the field of technology, consistent representation was a challenge.
-In the 2014-2015 year, more focus was spent on this file due to the scope and implications of the development of technology infrastructure.
-This is anticipated to happen in the near future.
+- Manitoba First Nation Technology Council: MKO has tried to maintain representation on the Council, however, due to the complex and specific skill set required in the field of technology, consistent representation is a challenge.
+More focus has been spent on this due to the scope and implications of the development of technology infrastructure.